SebastianAigner/SebastianAigner.github.io/content/posts/2023-11-24-WithTimeout-Doesnt-Do-What-You-Think-It-Does.md

 ```

 Personally, I'd probably just opt for the `withTimeoutOrNull` function: It future-proofs me from any changes that might
-be made to the `withTimeout` function in regards to whether the thrown exception stays a subtype
+be made to the `withTimeout` function regarding whether the thrown exception stays a subtype
 of `CancellationException` or not, and it saves me having to manage a separate try-catch.

 If you only look at the signature, it's tempting to interpret `withTimeout` as introducing its own coroutine scope that